ritvikmath/jekyll-now/_posts/2016-7-23-SwipeMarket.md

 * The post clearly starts with 'buying' indicating that this person wishes to buy a swipe
 * The post clearly mentions that '3 swipes' are needed
 * The post clearly mentions the name of the dining hall, De neve dining hall
-* The post uses a '$' symbol and the word 'each' to clearly convey how much the swipe will be for
+* The post uses a '$' symbol and the word 'each'

 ## Medium Case